aaxyat/LinkSquasher/README.md

 ## 🛠️ Deployment

+1. Build the static site:
+    ```bash
+    gatsby build
+    ```
+2. Deploy the content of the public folder to your static site host.

 For detailed deployment instructions on different platforms, please check the [LinkSquasher Wiki](https://github.com/aaxyat/LinkSquasher/wiki).

 - **Hosting on Netlify**: You can also deploy LinkSquasher to Netlify by clicking the button below: